-&lt;sup>43 On the other hand, the set of equilibria in our approach is much more constrained than the "animal spirits" equilibrium, which presumes that virtually any set of beliefs could be sustained.
+^{33.} On the other hand, the set of equilibria in our approach is much more constrained than the 'animal spirits' equilibrium, which presumes that virtually any set of beliefs could be sustained.

-2. The categories that shape cognition are social constructions.
-A second difference from the neoclassical perspective is that many beliefs, such as the categories into which information is placed, are social constructions.
-Individuals do not choose their "software" in isolation, but within a social context.
-A set of collective beliefs (ideologies) that serves a society-or some group in society-well under one set of economic circumstances may serve it less well under another.
+set of collective beliefs (ideologies) that serves a society-or some group in society-well under one set of economic circumstances may serve it less well under another.

-3. Because belief systems affect the equilibrium, e.g. by shaping perceptions, elites have a strong incentive to influence people's beliefs.
-In contrast, in a RE equilibrium, this is not relevant- cognitive frames play no role.
-But the elites cannot simply "choose" the cognitive frames that work best for themselves (nor can non-elites simply choose the beliefs that might work best for themselves).
-The task of "choosing" for themselves and imposing on others cognitive frames is more complicated and is itself constrained by higher-order beliefs.
-Those in "power" typically do not control all the determinants of the evolution of beliefs.
-Cultures are always contested.

-4. The general beliefs about the world are a state variable that determine which beliefs are acceptable.
+- 3. Because belief systems affect the equilibrium, e.g., by shaping perceptions, elites have a strong incentive to influence people's beliefs.
+In contrast, in a RE equilibrium, this is not relevant-cognitive frames play no role.
+But the elites cannot simply 'choose' the cognitive frames that work best for themselves (nor can non-elites simply choose the beliefs that might work best for themselves).
+The task of 'choosing' for themselves and imposing on others cognitive frames is more complicated and is itself constrained by higher-order beliefs.
+Those in 'power' typically do not control all the determinants of the evolution of beliefs.
+Cultures are always contested. - 4.
+The general beliefs about the world are a state variable that determine which beliefs are acceptable.
 Acceptance and legitimacy are a function, too, of collective beliefs.
-An institution (like Jim Crow) may be accepted at one time, and not at another.
-It may be part of an equilibrium at one time, and not at another.
-Redistributive institutions, too, function because they have "legitimacy," because
+An institution34 (like Jim Crow) may be accepted at one time, and not at another.
+It may be part of an equilibrium at one time, and not at another.35 Redistributive institutions, too, function because they have 'legitimacy', because they are accepted.
+The acceptance and performance of institutions depend not only on economic variables, but also on the set of general beliefs about the world, which can at any moment be treated a state variable.
+Collective beliefs that emerge in one period shape the possible institutions in the next.